 In spite of Hollywood's prestigious acknowledgment, Reed's career remained stagnant.
 As a result, Donna and her husband Tony Owens decided to launch their own production company, Todon Productions.
 The ambitious couple sought to translate Reed's film talent into success in the increasingly influential medium of television.
 With the demise of her motion picture career, Todon Productions launched The Donna Reed Show (1958-66), which provided the perfect vehicle to display the actress as the picture of sophisticated charm.
 In 1958, the family sitcom premiered and Reed came to personify the quintessential mother of suburban America.
 The series enjoyed an eight-year run, during which she received four Emmy nominations.

 After ABC retired the series in 1966, Reed's career predominantly consisted of minor parts in forgettable TV projects.
 However in 1984, she signed a three-year contract to play the juicy role of Miss Ellie on the popular TV series Dallas.
 After only one season, she was unceremoniously fired from the hit show.
-Infuriated by her abrupt dismissal, she successfully sued the production company for breech of contract.
+Infuriated by her abrupt dismissal, she successfully sued the production company for breach of contract.

 On a personal level, Reed led a far more complex life than the characters she played.
 During the 1970s, she was a fervent anti-nuclear weapon and anti-war activist, co-chairing the protest organization "Another Mother for Peace."